MicrosoftDocs/learn/learn-pr/azure/deploy-real-time-event-driven-app/includes/2-event-driven-example.md

 > [!IMPORTANT]
 > Make sure you specify the deadlines and timings beforehand and set up a nonblocking monitoring solution for checkup.

 In summary, we agree that real time means super-fast, in an instant.
-How fast exactly depends on your given scenario.
+How fast exactly is specified by your given scenario.

 ## Event-driven applications